Paper Mario (video game): Reception and legacy

 Critics lauded the game's blend of RPG and platforming aspects.
 GameSpot noted the "exciting and somewhat strategic" battle system, which requires the player exploit the enemies' weak points.
 The "refreshing" action command features was praised in particular for adding originality to a battle formula that was present in many games of the same genre.
 IGN claimed the game was "the best RPG for Nintendo 64", calling it "fantastically deep, intuitively designed, and wonderfully rewarding".
 Despite this, enemy design itself was bemoaned for being "corny and generic", with notable exceptions to some of the Paper Mario's original boss characters.
 Eurogamer noted how "Of the various characters you meet, none is of less importance than any other", welcoming the partner characters and their relating puzzles.
 GameSpot praised the game's use of humour and side quests, with references to the control of Peach in particular.

 The reaction to the game's visuals was generally positive.
 IGN noted some paper-based visual effects such as when Mario folds in a bed to sleep, but complained about character zoom-ins, which revealed "a pixelated mass of colors".
 Although reviewers claimed that the novel graphical style was initially confusing, most welcomed the style eventually, with GameSpot claiming that it was "extremely well done".
 The audio was also mainly praised, although reviewers criticised the lack of voice acting and character-specific sound effects.
-RPGFan were particularly critical of the game's "generic filler music", despite enjoying use of multiple songs simultaneously.
+RPGFan was particularly critical of the game's "generic filler music", despite enjoying use of multiple songs simultaneously.

 Chester Barber reviewed the Nintendo 64 version of the game for Next Generation, rating it five stars out of five, and stated that "One of the best RPGs ever, and definitely the best RPG available for Nintendo 64.
 Even if you've only been buying games for newer systems, this is a must-buy."
 GameSpot named Paper Mario the best Nintendo 64 game of 2001.
-It was a runner-up for the publication's annual "Best Role-Playing Game" prize among console games, which went to Final Fantasy X.
+It was a runner-up for the publication's annual "Best Role-Playing Game" prize among console games, which went to Final Fantasy X. During the 5th Annual Interactive Achievement Awards, Paper Mario was nominated for the "Console Role-Playing" award by the Academy of Interactive Arts & Sciences.